How are SOLYX® films installed?

 There is a natural curl to film since it's been rolled up in a box for a period of time.
 To begin, unroll the film across a clean table and allow for the film to relax.

-In the unlikely event that the film is curly up along an edge after installation, wrap your squeegee in a few layers of paper towel and push the film firmly down, beginning several inches away from the edge, moving toward the lifted edge.
+In the unlikely event that the film is curling up along an edge after installation, wrap your squeegee in a few layers of paper towel and push the film firmly down, beginning several inches away from the edge, moving toward the lifted edge.
 This will force the air out and enable the film's adhesive/mounting surface to bond to the glass.
 You may have to repeat this step several times.

 How do I clean the film after installation?